NickLiffen/ghas-enablement/README.md

 mv .env-sample .env
 ```

+5. Update the `.env` with the required values.
+Please pick one of the authentication methods for interacting with GitHub.
+You can either fill in the `GITHUB_TOKEN` with a PAT that has access to the Org.
+OR, fill in all the values required for a GitHub App. **Note**: It is recommended to pick the GitHub App choice, as this gives you more API requests versus a PAT, however, if you would like to pick Option 2 from the choices below, this won't be possible using a GitHub App and you will need to use a PAT.

-5. Update the `GITHUB_TOKEN` value found within the `.env`.
+6. Update the `GITHUB_TOKEN` value found within the `.env`.
 Remove the `XXXX` and replace that with the PAT created in Step 1.

-6. Update the `GITHUB_ORG` value found within the `.env`.
+7. Update the `GITHUB_ORG` value found within the `.env`.
 Remove the `XXXX` and replace that with the name of the GitHub Organisation you would like to use as part of this script.

-7. Update the `LANGUAGE` value found within the `.env`.
+8. Update the `LANGUAGE` value found within the `.env`.
 Remove the `XXXX` and replace that with the language you would like to use as a filter when collecting repositories.

-8. Check the `codeql-analysis.yml` file.
+9. Check the `codeql-analysis.yml` file.
 This is a sample file; please configure this file to suit your application needs.

-9. Run `npm install`, which will install the necessary dependencies.
+10. Run `npm install`, which will install the necessary dependencies.

-10. Run `npm run build`, which will create the JavaScript bundle from TypeScript.
+11. Run `npm run build`, which will create the JavaScript bundle from TypeScript.

 ## How to use?